rumeysart/push_and_swap/README.md

 # push and swap

-In this project, we are tasked with sorting random numbers using a limited set of commands.
+In this project, I am tasked with sorting random numbers using a limited set of commands.
 The goal is to achieve this sorting with the fewest possible operations.

 # How to Use
 Clone the repository: